junesirius/junesirius.github.io/_posts/Supernatural/2025-07-02-SPN-Best-creation-ever.md

 Dean turns to Cas.
 "I thought you said they only have shepherd's pie."

 Before Cas can answer, Sam says, "That's what I thought too, that's what Eileen remembered from her childhood.
 But one minute we were in this food desert, and the next, we just found this place with all the pies.
-The restaurant was said to have inherited for more than a thousand years, and their ancestor once visited Egypt, where the pie was first created, and had met the 'God of Pie.'
+The restaurant was said to have inherited from more than a thousand years ago, and their ancestor once visited Egypt, where the pie was first created, and had met the 'God of Pie.'
 A pretty wild founder's story, isn't it?"

 Dean exchanges a quick knowing look with Cas, raising an amused eyebrow.
 Cas says, resigned, "Here we go."

 Sam watches them closely.
 He rolls his eyes.
 "Wait, you got anything to do with that?
 What did you do?"

-Dean is more than happy to share the whole story -- though he tripped over the Egyptian names, any one except that memorable Wepwawet, so Cas supplied those whenever he needed a hand.
+Dean is more than happy to share the whole story -- though he tripped over the Egyptian names, anyone except that memorable Wepwawet, so Cas supplied those whenever he needed a hand.

 Sam gapes, turning to Cas once Dean finally wraps up the story in the way he's satisfied.
 "Holy crap, Cas, I didn't think you'd take my advice so literally."